M66B/FairEmail/FAQ.md

 Conditions are optional, but there needs to be at least one condition.
 Matching is not case sensitive, unless you use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).

+In the *more* message menu there is an item to create a rule for a received message with the most common conditions filled in.

 You can select one of these actions to apply to matching messages:

 * Mark as read